Luis-NevarezTalavera/qa-test-scrips/README.md

 # qa-test-scrips
 The Scripts in this folder will facilitate the Installation, Configuration and Testing (functional / load) of CC-Disco and CC-Adapters-Siemens projects

-the qa-test-scripts relly on linux tools like grep, awk, wc, sed, these tools can be installed on windows using the open source git client, do a custom installation and enable the tools option https://git-scm.com/downloads
+The qa-test-scripts relly on linux tools like grep, awk, wc, sed, these tools can be installed on windows using the open source git client, do a custom installation and enable the tools option https://git-scm.com/downloads